 Ask them questions about what they like about themselves, what they’re great at, and what their friends like about them.
 Highlight positive comments from school reports, family, friends and awards, and discuss the process they went through to get there e.g. there will have been a time when they found it difficult during the learning stage.
 You could even encourage your step teenager to write them down in a little notebook, to be re-read when they are not feeling very confident.

-Help your teenager to recognise that sometimes we all make bad choices and mistakes happen, but this is how we learn.
+Help your teenager to recognize that sometimes we all make bad choices and mistakes happen, but this is how we learn.

 Teenagers will make mistakes as they learn to navigate through life, and things will go wrong from time to time.
 It is crucial that you focus on what they could have done differently rather than berating them for the mistake itself.